WaleeTheRobot/open-auto-trend-support-resistance/README.md

 - Trend Line Color - The color for the trend line.
 - Level Line Color - The color for the support and resistance levels.
 - Test Level Line Color - The color for the tested support and resistance levels.
+- Broken Level Line Color - The color for the broken support and resistance levels.
 - Trend Line Opacity - The opacity for the trend line.
 - Level Line Opacity - The opacity for the support and resistance levels.
+- Lookback Period SR Levels - Untested, tested and broken pivot points will display back to this value.
+If zero, only untested and tested will display.
+Use this if you want to display all levels back to a certain amount of bars.
+- Lookback Period Broken SR Levels - Broken pivot points will display back to this value.
+If zero, no broken levels will display.
+Use this if you want to display broken levels back to a certain amount of bars, but still want to show all the untested and tested levels.

+# Issues

+Sometimes NinjaTrader will complain about an import failed.
+You can just open the zip file from the release and copy the `OpenAutoTrendSupportResistance` file into the Indicators folder on your computer after removing the previous file.
+It's normally located at: `C:\Users\<username>\Documents\NinjaTrader 8\bin\Custom\Indicators`.
+Afterwards, open NinjaTrader and click `New` > `NinjaScript Editor`.
+Click the NinjaScript Editor and press `F5`.
+It'll take a few seconds and you'll hear a sound.
+The icon at the bottom left corner of it will disappear when it's done compiling.
+Close the NinjaScript Editor and you should be good to go.